 She returned to Winnipeg in 1944 and worked as a substitute teacher, working at Champlain School (1944-1946).
 In 1950, she organized the first kindergarten at Weston School in Winnipeg and stayed there for 11 years.
 She taught at a DND School at Soest, Germany from 1961 to 1963, afterwards returning to Winnipeg and teaching kindergarten at Gladstone School for the next three years.
 In 1966, she taught nursery school at Weston School until 1970.
-In 1970-1971 she took a sabbatical leave to complete a degree at the University of Manitoba, and during the spring and summer of 1971, she worked for the Provincial Government as a supervisor-consultant for the pre-school programs among the native children in Manitoba.
-In September 1971, she became Principal of Fort Rouge School, a position which she held until her retirement.
+In 1970-1971 she took a sabbatical leave to complete a degree at the University of Manitoba, and during the spring and summer of 1971, she worked for the provincial government as a supervisor-consultant for the pre-school programs among Indigenous children in Manitoba.
+In September 1971, she became Principal of Fort Rouge School, a position which she held until retirement.

 She died at Winnipeg on 3 February 2004.

 Marriage registration, Manitoba Vital Statistics.